SamanFekri/QouteOfDay/README.md

-### 📅 Thursday, 17 July, 2025
+### 📅 Friday, 18 July, 2025
 ------
 ### Events
 ------
-Here are a few notable events that have occurred in the USA on July 17 throughout history:
+Here are some notable events that happen in the USA on July 18:

-- **1493**: Christopher Columbus returned to Spain from his first voyage to the Americas.
+- **Nelson Mandela International Day**: Recognized as a day to honor and promote the legacy of Nelson Mandela, this day encourages individuals to make a difference in their communities through acts of service.

-- **1944**: The USS Missouri was launched, a Washington-class battleship known for being the site of Japan's official surrender in World War II.
+- **National Caviar Day**: A fun food-related observance that celebrates this luxury delicacy.

-- **1975**: The Apollo and Soyuz spacecrafts made the first Apollo-Soyuz Test Project/Soviet-American space docking, marking
+These events have cultural, social, or culinary significance, making July 18 a day of special observance in various contexts
 ### Positive Qoute
 ------
-"Every day is a new beginning.
-Take a deep breath, smile, and start again! ☀️😊🌟"
+"Every day is a fresh start! 🌅 Embrace the opportunities and shine your light! ✨😊"